pranjalchakraborty/Silkroad_S1API/README.md

 * **NPC Information Panel:** An in-game UI panel to display:
     * NPC relations.
-    * Unlock progress for products, qualities, shipping tiers, and effects (possibly with a dropdown selector per NPC).
+    * Unlock progress for products, qualities, shipping tiers, and effects.
 * **Shipping Tier Upgrades:**
     * Display costs for unlocking new shipping tiers.
     * Allow players to press a button to deduct the fee and upgrade their shipping tier with an NPC.